joaocarmo/nextjs-i18n-postal-address/README.md

 # nextjs-i18n-postal-address

-Proof of concept of a Next.js app build with [i18n-postal-address][i18n-postal-address].
+Proof of concept of a Next.js app built with [i18n-postal-address][i18n-postal-address].

 ## How to use